Volunteer of the Month: February 2025

 Celebrating 50 Years Of Fresh Futures

 Fresh Futures, previously Yorkshire Children’s Centre, is a regional charity supporting disadvantaged children, young people and their families in our community.
 The charity was first set up by Brian Jackson, who was passionate about improving the quality of childcare in the Kirklees area, resulting in the creation of the National Children’s Centre, the charity’s name when it was launched.
-Since then, its services have expanded and diversified to support more groups in the community through four strands of work; education; health & wellbeing; employability & skills and relationships.
+Since then, it’s services have expanded and diversified to support more groups in the community through four strands of work; education; health & wellbeing; employability & skills and relationships.

 Photos from Fresh Futures over the years